cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 Players may not target Claims at Home Systems, even their own.
 - **One Claim per System (per Player)**
 Players may not have two Claims in the same System.
+- **Worldgates**
+Worldgates do not affect range calculations for Claims, but if a player targets a Claim at a system/planet with a worldgate, they can do a bonus planet Claim (without a Prelude Card) targeting another worldgate planet.
+Other Adjacent Claims may not compute their target from that bonus Claim.
+This bonus Claim does not trigger this effect again.

 **Example**